List of His Dark Materials and The Book of Dust characters: Dr Mary Malone

 Dr Mary Malone is a physicist from Will's world investigating dark matter, which is equated with Dust, and is a point of view protagonist in The Subtle Knife and The Amber Spyglass.
 She is a former nun, and in the witches' prophecy involving Lyra, she plays the part of the serpent to Lyra's Eve.

 In The Subtle Knife, Lyra meets her and tells her about her world's research into Dust, which Mary equates with dark matter and refers to as Shadows.
 Lyra demonstrates the use of her alethiometer, and Mary is able to program her dark matter detector to function similarly.
 The detector instructs her to go through the window into Cittàgazze, which she does, eventually arriving at the world of the Mulefa.
 There she builds the titular Amber Spyglass, allowing her to see Dust, and investigates the death of the trees that are essential to the Mulefa's environment.
-She discovers that the Dust is no longer falling from the sky to pollinate the trees, but is instead flowing sideways.
+She discovers that the Dust is no longer falling from the sky to pollinate the trees, but is instead flowing sideways, leaving the flowers of the seed-pod trees unpolinated.
 When Lyra arrives, a conversation with Mary begins to inspire in her a sexual awakening, leading to her dæmon's shape settling and to her beginning to attract Dust; this action is enough to arrest the loss of Dust and to save the trees, and as such she fulfils the prophecy.

 At the end of The Amber Spyglass, Serafina Pekkala reveals to Mary both how to see her dæmon and also its form – that of an alpine chough.
 She offers to help Will upon their return to their own world.

-Mary Malone does not appear in Nicholas Wright's stage adaptation of the novels due to the difficulty of representing Mulefa onstage.
-The role of the tempter was given to Serafina Pekkala, who was also the bearer of the spyglass, which had been created by Jopari (John Parry) as a device to view Dust.
+In the audiobooks, she is played by Kate Lock, and in the 2003 BBC Radio dramatisation she is voiced by Brid Brennan.
+In the television series, she is introduced in the second series of 2020 and played by Simone Kirby.
+[In Nicholas Wright's stage adaptation of the novels, due to the difficulty of representing Mulefa onstage, the character of Mary Malone does not appear.
+The role of the serpent / tempter was given to Serafina Pekkala, who was also the bearer of the spyglass, which had been created by Jopari (John Parry) as a device to view Dust.]

+Tullio

+Tullio is a teenage boy who lives in Cittàgazze.
+He is the owner of the Subtle Knife until he loses it fighting Will Parry who loses two fingers.
+Tullio is later attacked by the Spectres and his soul is eaten.

-In the TV series, she is introduced in the second series and played by Simone Kirby.
-In the audiobooks, she is played by Kate Lock.
+In the TV series, Tullio is played by Lewis MacDougall.